freedomofpress/securedrop-docs/docs/create_usb_boot_drives.rst

 Follow the instructions at the link below, then return to this page:

--  `Create a bootable Ubuntu USB disk on Ubuntu, Windows, or Mac <https://ubuntu.com/tutorials/create-a-usb-stick-on-ubuntu#1-overview>`__
+-  `Create a bootable Ubuntu USB drive on Ubuntu, Windows, or Mac <https://ubuntu.com/tutorials/create-a-usb-stick-on-ubuntu#1-overview>`__